 Diagnosing Dry Eye

 Usually, the process starts with a patient discussing their symptoms with an optometry expert.
-A Columbia optometrist at Dr. Dorothy Park & Associates will then give a patient a thorough eye examination.
+A Columbia eye care professional at Dr. Dorothy Park & Associates will then give a patient a thorough eye examination.
 The testing consists of evaluating the quantity and quality of patient's tears.
-The optometrist will also gather information regarding the patient's medical history to determine if medications, environmental factors or health issues may be causing the dry eye.
+The eye care professional will also gather information regarding the patient's medical history to determine if medications, environmental factors or health issues may be causing the dry eye.
 Dry eyes can be diagnosed through a comprehensive eye examination comprised of an external examination of the eye.
-The optometrist may use a bright light and a special magnifying device to examine the eyelids and cornea.
+The eye care professional may use a bright light and a special magnifying device to examine the eyelids and cornea.
 Testing with special emphasis on the evaluation of the quantity and quality of tears produced by the eyes may be conducted.
 In some cases, the eye care specialist will place special dyes into the eye to evaluate how the tears flow.

 Treatment for Dry Eye